-In all courses multiple assessment methods are used, for example written exam, (individual or group) assignment, stakeholder dialogue, oral exam, paper, essay, presentation, peer review, blog column and a policy advice.
+In all courses multiple assessment methods are used, for example assignments, essay, (individual of group) presentation, (individual or group) paper, exam, take home exam or a blog post.
 In courses with multiple assessment methods, the finale grade is a composite grade based on weighted percentages for each assessment method.
 Students are informed about this (and the assessment criteria / forms) in advance, by their lecturers and the course descriptions (which are available online).
 Lecturers discuss the assessment methods at the beginning of the course and after the final exam students can review their exam.
 Students can also discuss their exam individually with their lecturer.
 Students appreciate the feedback they receive on their papers, as became clear during the site visit.
-They also value the possibilities of discussing the feedback on the exams with their lecturers and the extensive manner in which this is done.
+They also value the possibilities of discussing the feedback with their lecturers.